-85. If the police suspect me of committing a crime, can they also arrest my family members?
+85. If the police suspect me of committing a crime can they also arrest my family members?

-No. There is no guilt by association.
+No, never.
+There is no guilt by association.
 Each person's guilt or innocence has to be judged by their own individual actions and not because they are close to or related to someone else who is a suspect.
 No one's freedom can be taken away except for a specific lawful reason.

 The police cannot threaten family members or friends or take them into custody as bargaining tools.
-This kind of hostage taking would amount to the serious crimes of illegal detention or kidnapping at a minimum.
+This kind of hostage-taking would amount to the serious crimes of illegal detention or kidnapping, at a minimum.

 No matter how difficult the case is that the police are trying to solve, they cannot resort to illegal practices in order to put pressure on the suspect to give himself up or make a confession.
-The only people who can be arrested are those against whom there is a reasonable ground for
+The only people who can be arrested are those against whom there is a reasonable ground for thinking they have committed a crime.

 86. Are there special rules for arrest and treatment of women in custody?

-Absolutely yes!
+Absolutely!
 No woman can be arrested between sunset and sunrise unless there are very special reasons for doing so.
-Even then, special permission must be got in writing from a magistrate after the magistrate is satisfied there are reasons for allowing this.
-A woman police officer has to be present when the arrest is made.
-The woman has to be kept in a separate lock up in the police station and any examination or body search has to be done by a woman officer or doctor.
+Even then, special permission must be given in writing by a magistrate after the magistrate is satisfied that there are reasons for allowing this.
+A woman police officer has to be present with the police making the arrest.
+The woman has to kept in a separate lock-up in the police station and any examination, body search, etc. has to be done by a woman officer or doctor.
 It is in the best interests of the police officers themselves to make sure that all procedures relating to women are carefully followed and records are meticulously kept.
-For instance, the law says that if a woman in custody complains of rape it will be accepted unless the police officer can show that it did not happen.
+The law says that if a woman in custody complains of rape, it will be accepted unless the police officer can show that it did not happen.

 87. What about children?
-Are there some special procedures for them?
+Is there some special procedure for them?

-Under the general law, children under the age of 7 years cannot be accused of a crime.
-Thus, they cannot be taken into police custody.
-However, the procedure for questioning, apprehension, custody, release and bail of children up to the age of 18 is all governed by the Juvenile Justice (Care and Protection of Children) Act, 2002.
+Under the general law, children under seven years cannot be accused of a crime, so naturally they cannot be taken into police custody.
+However, the procedure for questioning, apprehension, custody, release, bail, of children up to the age of 18 is governed by the Juvenile Justice [Care and Protection of Children] Act, 2002.

 Each police station must have a juvenile police unit with specially trained officers.
-They are responsible for the care and well-being of the child who must not be kept in the lockup at all.
+They are responsible for the care and well-being of the child who must not be kept in the lock-up at all.
 Instead, the child must immediately be handed back to the parents on bail and their assurances.
-If the parents are not available, or it is felt that the child is at risk of falling into bad company then the child must be sent to the local observation home till he is brought before the juvenile court.
-The main principle that governs the treatment of a child in conflict with the law is that all processes must have a child friendly approach "in the best interest of the child for their ultimate rehabilitation."
+If the parents are not available, or it is felt that the child is at risk of falling into bad company, then the child must be sent to the local observation home till he/she is brought before the juvenile court.
+The main principle that governs the treatment of a child in conflict with the law is that all processes must have a child-friendly approach "in the best interest of the child for their ultimate rehabilitation".